scsm-ua/kirtan-guide-en/songs/krishna-hoite-chatur-mukha.md

     kṛṣṇa hoite chatur-mukha, hon kṛṣṇa-sevonmukha, brahmā hoite nāradera mati nārada hoite vyāsa,   madhva kohe vyāsa-dāsa, pūrṇaprajña padmanābha gati

-In the beginning of creation the science of devo- tional service was received by the four-headed Brahmā from the Supreme Lord Śrī Krishna.
+In the beginning of creation the science of devotional service was received by the four-headed Brahmā from the Supreme Lord Śrī Krishna.
 Devarṣi Nārada’s understanding of this divine science was obtained from Brahmā.
-The great sage Krishna Dvaipāyana Vyāsa, who was empowered to compile the Vedic literatures, became a disciple of Devarṣi Nārada. Śrīpād Madhva Āchārya, the founder of the Śuddha-dvaita school of Vedānta philosophy, who visited Vyāsadeva at Badarīkāśram in the thirteenth century to learn from him Vedānta phi- losophy, calls himself a servant of Krishna Dvaipāyana Vyāsa.
+The great sage Krishna Dvaipāyana Vyāsa, who was empowered to compile the Vedic literatures, became a disciple of Devarṣi Nārada. Śrīpād Madhva Āchārya, the founder of the Śuddha-dvaita school of Vedānta philosophy, who visited Vyāsadeva at Badarīkāśram in the thirteenth century to learn from him Vedānta philosophy, calls himself a servant of Krishna Dvaipāyana Vyāsa.
 Pūrṇaprajña Tīrtha [Madhva] is the guru and sole refuge of Padmanābha Tīrtha.

 #### 2

     nṛhari mādhava-baṁśe, akṣobhya paramahaṁse, śiṣya boli aṅgīkāra kore akśobhyera śiṣya jaya-   tīrtha nāme parichaya, tā̐ra dāsye jñānasindhu tore

 The two other principal disciples of Madhva are Nṛhari Tīrtha and Mādhava Tīrtha.
-Mādhava Tīrtha ac- cepted the great paramahaṁsa Akṣobhya Tīrtha as a disciple.
+Mādhava Tīrtha accepted the great paramahaṁsa Akṣobhya Tīrtha as a disciple.
 The principal disciple of Akṣobhya Tīrtha was known as Jayatīrtha.
-Jayatīrtha’s service was for his disci- ple Jñānasindhu.
+Jayatīrtha’s service was for his disciple Jñānasindhu.

 #### 3